Vehicle Image Generation Going Well with The Surroundings: Approach

 \subsection{TextureNet}

 Complicated visual properties of real objects often disrupt the learning of generative models.
-When it comes to generating a car, details such as headlights, taillights or the windshield of a car may vary a lot.
-If the Snet makes a rough sketch, the TextureNet (Tnet) adds details by painting colors on the sketched gray scale image.
-We have adopted the architecture in \cite{zhang2016colorful} which was used for a colorization task.
+In the problem settings of this paper, the overall structure and the detailed texture including colors can be difficult to depict by a single generator.
+When it comes to generating a car, details such as headlights, taillights, or the windshield of a car may vary a lot.
+If the Snet makes a rough sketch, the TextureNet (Tnet) adds details by painting colors on the sketched grayscale image and refines it.
+We have adopted the architecture in \cite{ref_article16} which was used for a colorization task.
 The Tnet can be summarized as follows:

-Tnet is divided into two components: $T_{color}(\cdot)$ which paints colors on the gray patch image $\hat{I}_{gray}^{p}$ and paste it back to the masked image I', and $T_{refine}(\cdot)$ which corrects the details of the colorized image $\hat{I}_{color}$ as in (\ref{equ:tnetcolor}) and (\ref{equ:tnetrefine}), respectively.
-After the $T_{color}$ classifies the color classes of all pixels, the colorized image of $\hat{I}_{gray}$ is pasted back to $I$, which produces $\hat{I}_{color}$.